ramyareddy020/Google-Maps-integration/README.md

 The lookup component provides the following features:

-Requirements:
+<br> Requirements:</br>
- * Display a webpage that allows the user to enter an origin address and a destination address.
+ <br>* Display a webpage that allows the user to enter an origin address and a destination address.
 The
-    LWC should use the Google Maps API to autocomplete the addresses as the user types.
+    LWC should use the Google Maps API to autocomplete the addresses as the user types.</br>
- * When the user clicks the "Get Directions" button, the webpage calls an Apex class using
+ <br>* When the user clicks the "Get Directions" button, the webpage calls an Apex class using
-    JavaScript to pass the address information.
+    JavaScript to pass the address information.</br>
- * The Apex class should use the Google Maps API to calculate the distance and travel time
+ <br>* The Apex class should use the Google Maps API to calculate the distance and travel time
-    between the origin and destination addresses.
+    between the origin and destination addresses.</br>
- * The Apex class should also calculate the cost of travel, based on a fixed rate per mile for
+ <br>* The Apex class should also calculate the cost of travel, based on a fixed rate per mile for
     different modes of transportation (i.e: flying, driving).
-The rates should be stored in a Custom Metadata Type.
+The rates should be stored in a Custom Metadata Type.</br>
- * The Apex class should pass the distance, travel time, and cost of travel back to the LWC.
+ <br>* The Apex class should pass the distance, travel time, and cost of travel back to the LWC.
- * The LWC should display the distance, travel time, and cost of travel to the user.
+ <br>* The LWC should display the distance, travel time, and cost of travel to the user.</br>
- * Important!
+ <br>* Important!
 The Apex class should include a variable called `vHash` where your full name is
     assigned in Base64 encoding.
 Your name should not appear in plaintext.
 Example (John Doe):
-    “String vHash = ‘Sm9obiBEb2U=’;”.
+    “String vHash = ‘Sm9obiBEb2U=’;”.</br>
- * Include passing unit tests with Http Mock.
+ <br>* Include passing unit tests with Http Mock.</br>